ProHopBasketballClub/TourneyGen/README.md

 if you want to create a tournament bracket for a game.
 But that's not it, you can also go here to set up a skill-tracked league where each match will update the skill rating of any teams.
-Furthr, you can organize as many tournaments as you would like within that league! sounds fun
+Further, you can organize as many tournaments as you would like within that league! sounds fun